-Salaried class have always complained of raw deal year after year in income tax laws.
+Salaried class have always complained of raw deal year after year in due to laws related to income tax on Salary.
 But the good news is you can still manage to pay Zero (NIL) income tax on salary of up to Rs 20 lakhs (Salary here means cost to company).
 All you need to have is right salary structure and invest in RIGHT Tax saving plans!
 We give you details below.

 Salary structure is very important to keep taxes low.
 The good news is most employers are partially flexible with salary structure.
 We give you one such sample salary structure for CTC (Cost to Company) of Rs 20 lakhs.